 We spoke with people who are passionate about their work and wake up every day with the desire to change things—this really motivated us all.
 Also, the realization that mistakes are a part of the development process and should be seen as opportunities for learning will stay with us and encourage us to start something great ourselves someday.
 It was a fantastic experience, which we would recommend to anyone.
 Along with all of the impressions we got, we were above all able to form new contacts and friendships within our group.
 In fact, the first startups were already being planned during our stay.
 And if anyone needs a tip for where to find a darn good breakfast, or wants to ask whether getting up early to watch the sunrise on the Golden Gate Bridge is worth it (yes!), then come to us!

-This is a guest commentary by UE students Linn Jäpel, Finn Köhler und Chiara Naumnann.
+This is a guest commentary by University of Applied Sciences Europe students Linn Jäpel, Finn Köhler und Chiara Naumnann.